 Toluene Toxicity Clinical Presentation

-• Author: Nathanael J McKeown, DO; Chief Editor: Asim Tarabar, MD more...
+• Author: Nathanael J McKeown, DO; Chief Editor: Sage W Wiener, MD more...

 History

-Determining a history of toluene exposure or risk of exposure on admission is important, as well as the the route of exposure, whether inhalation, ingestion, or transdermal absorption.
+Identifying toluene exposure or risk of exposure admission is important, as well as the route of exposure, whether inhalation, ingestion, or transdermal absorption.
+Any history of "huffing" or "bagging" before presentation, or a history of previous abuse of inhalants, should be elicited.

-• Toxicities and risks that vary with routes of exposure
+Toxicities and risks vary with the route of exposure, as follows:

-• Inhalation is a risk for airway compromise secondary to aspiration and induction of bronchospasm; subsequent hypoxemia from chemical pneumonitis and acute lunge injury also may occur.
+• Inhalation is a risk for airway compromise secondary to aspiration and induction of bronchospasm; subsequent hypoxemia from chemical pneumonitis and acute lung injury also may occur

-• Cutaneous exposure may result in coagulation necrosis without copious skin irrigation.
+• Cutaneous exposure may result in coagulation necrosis unless copious skin irrigation is performed

 Physical examination is an important aid in confirming a suspected diagnosis of toluene poisoning.
-Patients with acute toluene poisoning may present with a range of pulmonary and CNS symptoms depending on duration, route of exposure, and level of toluene in the air or liquid.
+Patients with acute toluene poisoning may present with a range of pulmonary and central nervous system (CNS) symptoms, depending on duration of exposure, route of exposure, and level of toluene in the air or liquid.

 Patients with chronic exposure may present with wide variety of complaints.

-• Sweet smelling odor: Hair, breath, and clothing may smell of solvent.
-Twenty percent of inhaled toluene is expired from the lungs unchanged.
+• Sweet smelling odor: Hair, breath, and clothing may smell of solvent; 20% of inhaled toluene is expired from the lungs unchanged

 • Mucosal irritation (eg, burning mouth, eyes, throat)